Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Java SE 20 (Oracle JDK 20) delivers thousands of performance, stability and security improvements, including platform enhancements that will help developers increase productivity and drive innovation and growth in their organizations.
 It’s been more than 25 years since Java enabled developers to design and build new generations of robust, scalable, and secure applications.

-Oracle JDK 20 is not a long-term support (LTS) release, so it will receive updates only until it is replaced in six months by JDK 21.
+Oracle JDK 20 is not a long-term support (LTS) release, therefore it will only receive updates until it is replaced by JDK 21 in six months.

 The last LTS Java release is still Oracle JDK 17 (released on 14 September 2021).
 However, Oracle has announced plans to reduce the time between LTS releases from three years to two years, so JDK 21 is scheduled to be the next LTS in September 2023.

-The amount of change over time in JDK releases hasn’t changed much, but under the six-month pressure of releasing new versions, the pace of delivering new functionality and production-ready enhancements has increased sharply.
-Instead of Oracle making tens of thousands of fixes and delivering nearly a hundred JEPs (JDK enhancement proposals) every few years, as they used to do with major releases, enhancements are delivered in more modest releases on a more predictable six-month schedule.
-Changes range from significant new functionality, to small improvements, to routine maintenance, bug fixes and documentation improvements.
-Each change is represented by a separate commit and issue in the JDK error system.
+The number of changes over time in JDK releases has not changed much, but under the six-month pressure of releasing new versions, the pace of delivering new functionality and production-ready enhancements has sharply increased.
+Instead of Oracle making tens of thousands of fixes and delivering nearly a hundred JEPs (JDK Enhancement Proposals) every few years, as they used to with major releases, enhancements are now delivered in smaller releases on a more predictable six-month schedule.
+The changes range from major new functionality, through minor improvements, to routine maintenance, bug fixes, and documentation updates.
+Each change is represented by a separate commit and issue in the JDK bug system.

 The Java 20 JDK contains seven JDK Enhancement Proposals (JEPs) that aim to increase developer productivity, improve the Java language, and enhance the performance, stability, and security of the platform.
 These features include virtual threads, vector API design, structured concurrency, scoped values, foreign function and memory APIs, record patterns, and pattern matching for commands and switch expressions.